prefix-dev/pixi/docs/tutorials/python.md

 ```

 ??? note "Slow?"
-This might be slow the first time because pixi installs the project, but it will be near instant the second time.
+    This might be slow(2 minutes) the first time because pixi installs the project, but it will be near instant the second time.

-Pixi runs a Python interpreter installed from Conda.
+Pixi runs the self installed Python interpreter.
 Then, we are importing the `pixi_py` package, which is installed in editable mode.
 The code calls the `say_hello` function that we just added.
 And it works!
 Cool!

 ## Testing this code

 Okay, so let's add a test for this function.
 Let's add a `tests/test_me.py` file in the root of the project.

 Giving us the following project structure: